JofArnold/zkp-learning-in-public/@projects/04-simple-circom-v2.0/README.md

 Unfortunately I've not been able to get this working with PLONKs due to the compiling step erroring with `circuit too big`

 ## Commands

 - `yarn zk:ptau` - run the first part of the Powers of Tau ceremony.
 Only has to be ran once
 - `yarn zk:compile` - compiles the circuit and generates a solidity validator
 - `yarn contracts:test` - tests the contracts (subset of tests used in Project 02)

+## Quality/Feedback/Questions

+I've left this project in a fairly rough state so I can move on to project 05.
+If you would like me to improve or clarify something or just have questions, let me know in the issues.